×

 Two primary factors:

 A malformation of the femur’s ball at the tip (called cam impingement).
-When the hip is bent, if the head is not shaped correctly, the irregular portion of the head will get lodged in the socket.
+When the hip is bent, if the head is not shaped correctly, the irregular portion of the head will get lodged in the hip socket itself.
 This can happen when riding a bicycle or tying your shoes.

 Hip Impingement Symptoms